xmos/lib_audio_dsp/doc/dsp_components/modules/drc.rst

 Dynamic Range Control
 #####################

+Dynamic Range Control (DRC) in audio digital signal processing (DSP) refers to the automatic adjustment of an audio signal's amplitude to reduce its dynamic range - the difference between the loudest and quietest parts of the audio.
-DSP modules that modify the signal based on the level have been classed as dynamic range control (DRC) modules.
-This includes compressors, limiters and clippers, as well as the envelope detectors used to detect the signal level.
+They include compressors, limiters and clippers, as well as the envelope detectors used to detect the signal level.

 ========================
 Attack and Release Times